AleksandarLilic/Cyclone_II_SoPC/README.md

 **Further development:**
 TBD

+## **Project 7: Altera DE2 onboard RAM integration**

+**Description:**

+System integration of two RAM chips on the Altera DE2 development board.
+Memory modules:
+ - SRAM: ISSI IS61LV25616AL, 256Kx16, as Avalon MM Slave/SoPC component
+ - SDRAM: ICSI IS42S16400, 4Mx16, as IP Core/Qsys SDRAM controller

+Altera PLL is utilized in order to synchronize off-chip SDRAM timings with the main system.
+This is achieved with a phase shift of -3ns/-54deg for SDRAM module.

+Software is used as a testing platform to confirm memories read and write.
+Errors are injected on purpose at the.
+Test function checks both SRAM and SDRAM modules.

+Peripherals used: GPIO for communication with the off-chip memory modules

+**Branch:**
+p_07_dev

+**Status:**
+Development

 ## **Project 6: Square root hardware accelerator**

 **Description:**

-Hardware accelerator for calculation of y = [sqrt(x)] (nearest whole number that is a square root of x), with x being 32-bit wide and y 16-bit wide (y is padded to 32-bits in order to fit in one Nios II register during system integration).
+Hardware accelerator for the calculation of y = [sqrt(x)] (nearest whole number that is a square root of x), with x being 32-bit wide and y 16-bit wide (y is padded to 32-bits in order to fit in one Nios II register during system integration).
 Pseudocode for implemented sqrt function:

     mask = 1 << 30;
     root = 0; // result after the completion